tamaragevorgyan/gettyimages-api/documentation/endpoints/lightbox/DeleteItemsFromLightbox.md

 ###Workflow Example
 1. Call CreateSession to create an authentication token.
-2. Call CreateLightbox to create a new blank lightbox.
+2. Call CreateLightbox to create a new blank lightbox or call GetLightboxHeaders to find ID of existing lightbox.
 3. Search for items to add to the lightbox (Example: SearchForImages), note the Asset IDs of the items you want in your lightbox.
 4. Call AddItemsToLightbox with the lightbox ID from step 2 and the Asset IDs from step 3 to populate your lightbox.
 5. Call GetLightbox and note Asset IDs within the LightboxItem collection for an item to remove from the lightbox.